ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Abominator/1st Level/Shape Abomination Matter.md

 		- You cause [[Abomination Matter]] to harden.
 This hardened [[Abomination Matter]] may not be levitated and immediately unhardens after the psycast ends.
 	- You can change the way you are manipulating [[Abomination Matter]] up to one time per turn at no cost.
 	- This shaped abomination matter has 4 health.
+	- The kinetic component of this psycast does not need to be satisfied during the cast and active phases to channel it.
 - **Upcasting:**
 	- You may upcast this psycast.
 For every 4 psyfocus spent above the normal cost for this psycast, the [[Abomination Matter]] remains under your control for an additional hour and you can control 1kg more.